lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

     flag_maxsize_bm
         This parameter is a float (default is 50.0).
 Any fitted Gaussian whose size is greater than ``flag_maxsize_bm`` times the synthesized beam is flagged.
 The flag value is increased by 64.

+    flag_maxsize_fwhm
+        This parameter is a float (default is 0.3).
+Any fitted Gaussian whose contour of ``flag_maxsize_fwhm`` times the FWHM falls outside the island is flagged.
+The flag value is increased by 256.

     flag_maxsize_isl
         This parameter is a float (default is 1.0).
 Any fitted Gaussian whose maximum x-dimension is larger than